Author

 Did you know that a dog’s nose print is as unique as a human fingerprint?
 No two dog noses are alike, meaning each pup has its very own “signature” nose!
 So, next time your dog gives you a little nudge, remember—it’s one of a kind!

-Providing Comfort and Emotional Support
+Pets Improve our Lives-Providing Comfort and Emotional Support

 Pets have an almost intuitive ability to sense when we’re feeling down or in need of comfort.
 Whether it’s snuggling up beside us or offering a paw in moments of distress, many pets naturally provide emotional support.